NGO-Algorithm-Audit/Bias_scan/README.md

 - No data needed on protected attributes of users (unsupervised bias detection);
 - Model-agnostic (binary AI classifiers);
+- Quantitative and qualitative approach to assess fair AI;
 - Developed open-source and not-for-profit.

 ## Executive summary